 - Have at least two years of technical work experience, and

 - Work or be seeking work in Alberta or the Northwest Territories

-Note: If your education is TAC-accredited, you are not required to complete an academic assessment for C.Tech. or the ASET Certification Exam for C.E.T.
-Applicants for C.Tech. may contact email@example.com before applying to confirm program eligibility.
+Note: If your education is TAC-accredited, you are not required to complete an academic assessment.
+Applicants for C.E.T. may contact firstname.lastname@example.org before applying to confirm program eligibility.

 If working or seeking work outside of Alberta or the Northwest Territories, applicants should contact their provincial technology association to inquire about membership options.